|

 Photo shows several pieces of homemade fudge on a table

-1. Butter sides of a heavy 2 quart sauce pan.
-In it, combine sugar, milk, cocoa, 2T. butter, salt, and cream of tarter.
+1. Butter the sides of a heavy 2-quart saucepan.
+In it, combine sugar, milk, cocoa, and 2 tablespoons. butter, salt, and cream of tartar.

 2. Place over medium heat and stir until sugar is dissolved.

-3. Clip a candy thermometer to the side of your pan.
+to the side of your pan.

 4. Bring the mixture to soft ball stage (234º).

-5. Immediately remove from heat: Dot with remaining 2T. of butter and let cool to lukewarm (about 110º) without stirring.
+5. Immediately remove from heat.
+Dot with the remaining 2 tablespoons of butter and let cool to lukewarm (about 110°F) without stirring.

-6. Add vanilla and beat vigorously until fudge becomes thick and begins to lose it’s gloss.
-An immersion blender works wonderfully to speed up the process (if you have one) but a fork works just fine too.
+6. Add vanilla and beat vigorously until fudge becomes thick and begins to lose its gloss.
+An immersion blender works wonderfully to speed up the process (if you have one), but a fork works just fine, too.
 At this point, you can add chopped pecans, walnuts, or whatever your heart desires. 🙂

-7. Quickly spread fudge into buttered shallow pan – I use a 9×5 bread pan for this size recipe.
+7. Quickly spread fudge into a buttered shallow pan – I use a 9×5 bread pan for this size recipe.

-8. Score while warm, cut when firm.
+8. Score while the meat is warm, then cut when it is firm.

 9. Enjoy!

-259 Shares
+210 Shares

 Similar Posts